 Andrew’s specialty lays in his simplicity.
 He has a unique ability to translate a lot of physical therapy garbly gook (neuro-dynama-whaa?) into simple analogies and actionable steps.
 As it turns out his degree in English was surprisingly useful!!

-Travis is extremely passionate about human performance and movement and using basic strength training and manual soft tissue and joint manipulation to improve the health and performance of his patients.
+Dr. Travis Jewett, DC is extremely passionate about human performance and movement.
+For the last seven years, He has been using basic strength training and manual soft tissue and joint manipulation to improve the health and performance of his patients in Northern Iowa.
 He has been lifting heavy weights and competing in powerlifting since he was 14, this gives him 19 years of experience under the bar, holding state and even national records for his weight and age throughout the years.

 Travis has been a follower of Mobility WOD and Kelly Starrett from episode 1.
 Since Kelly’s first article on the CrossFit mainsite, Travis found an immediate connection to Kelly’s approach to solving common orthopedic dysfunction and immediately started to experiment with the ideas on his own patient base.
 Since that time Kelly and Travis have exchanged ideas over the years through email and text until Travis was invited to join the Mobility WOD team.

 Travis has been happily married for going on 11 years to his lovely wife Sarah.
 Sarah is a very successful dentist in a nearby community.
-They have 3 awesome children, Bryce, Ian and Layla with a fourth due in early June.
+They have 3 awesome children, Bryce, Ian and Layla.
 In his spare time, Travis plays with his kids and dogs, lifts heavy weights and loves to cook.